 [client] ssl-ca=cacert.pem ssl-cert=client-cert.pem ssl-key=client-key.pem

---skip-slave-startoption to prevent the slave from connecting to the master.
+--skip-slave-startoption to prevent the replica from connecting to the source.
 Use

 MASTER_SSLoption to connect using encryption:

 mysql> CHANGE MASTER TO -> MASTER_HOST='source_hostname', -> MASTER_USER='replicate', -> MASTER_PASSWORD='password', -> MASTER_SSL=1;

 To specify the certificate and key names using the